Coding a secure login system using php and mysql

 - We are going to connect to a database using the mysqli extension.

-- We are going to log any database connection error in a log file.
-Its a big security risk if we print to the user connection errors.
+- We will log any database connection errors in a log file.
+It's a big security risk if we print connection errors to the user.

-- We are gonna hash the password before we register the user in the database.
+- We will hash the password before registering the user in the database.

-When the user forgets his password, we are gonna reset it in the database, and send him the new one.
+- When the user forgets their password, we will reset it in the database and send them the new one.

-- And we are going to achieve all our tasks by writing and using functions.
+- And we will achieve all our tasks by writing and using functions.

 Live demo